-From Gare d’autocars de Montreal, you can take an Orléans Express coach to Quebec City or Sainte-Foy (closer to university).
-Departures are every hour on the hour from 6 a.m. to 11 p.m.
+From Gare d’autocars de Montreal, you can take an Orléans Express coach to Québec City or Sainte-Foy (closer to university).
+There are departures every day.

-From Montreal’s Central Station, Via Rail Canada offers 5 departures daily for Quebec City and Sainte-Foy.
+From Montreal’s Central Station, Via Rail Canada offers departures daily for Québec City and Sainte-Foy.

 From the Sainte-Foy bus terminal and train station to the Université Laval campus